Impeachment of the Supreme Court of Appeals of West Virginia: Investigation

 The legislative auditor found multiple irregularities in the court's practices including undocumented and commuting use of court-owned vehicles and the improper purchase of gift cards.
 Significant public attention was centered on spending for expensive office renovations, including a $32,000 couch for Justice Allen Loughry, and Loughry's use of an original Cass Gilbert-designed desk from the State Capitol at his home.
 Justice Menis Ketchum was reported to have used a state vehicle to travel from his home in Huntington to work, and for several vacation trips, without paying tax on the fringe benefit.
 Justice Ketchum then had his income tax amended to pay the back tax and repaid the state over $1600 for the issue.

 Early in 2018, the other four justices voted to remove Loughry from his position as chief justice when they became aware he had withheld the existence of a federal grand jury subpoena from them.
 On June 6, 2018, Loughry was charged with 32 violations of the state Code of Judicial Conduct.
 The Supreme Court, reconstituted with four circuit judges and a retired circuit judge appointed for that purpose, suspended Loughry without pay until further notice as a result of these charges.

 On June 20, 2018 (West Virginia Day), Michael B. Stuart, the United States Attorney for the Southern District of West Virginia, announced a 22 count indictment against Loughry.
-He faces nearly 24 months in prison.
+He was sentenced to nearly 24 months in prison.